colloqi/piSignage/README.md

 ##Basic Setup (Recommended)

 To use pisignage, [download](https://dl.dropboxusercontent.com/u/166564018/pisignagepro.img.zip) the pisignagepro platform image from pisignage.com and boot your pi.
 Register your player-id on www.pisignage.com.
 Start your free trial now!
-Get in touch with us at pisignage@ariemtech.com, if you need anyassistance.
+Get in touch with us at pisignage@ariemtech.com, if you need any assistance.
+Here is more detailed [document on Basic setup](https://dl.dropboxusercontent.com/u/166564018/PiSignage_Basic_setup.pdf).

 ```
 $ wget https://dl.dropboxusercontent.com/u/166564018/pisignagepro.img.zip